arya1701/SDE-Sheet-Challege/Day 8/Minimum Platform required.md

 ## Return the minimum no of railway station so that no train is kept waiting.

 ### Approach 1:
+- Sort the arrival time and destination time in ascending order because the arrival time matter to us.
+Simple, if the train is arriving then it take a platform else empty.
+- if two having the same descending time, then take the first one.

 ```c++
 int calculateMinPatforms(int at[], int dt[], int n) {